Simple, sweet and salty! These maple tahini snack balls satisfy all of your cravings and provide a delicious, portable source of energy.

 Nutrition & Flavor

 Tahini is a plant-based source of calcium along with magnesium and iron, all of which are hard to come by nutrients (especially for plant-based eaters).

 It adds 6 grams of protein and some satiating, heart-healthy fat with each two tablespoon serving as well.
 So as if there weren’t already enough reasons to try it… nutrition!

 Unlike some of the other more popular nut butters on the market, tahini is not typically eaten straight from the spoon because it’s on the bitter side (I warned you).
 It does however transform into pure gold when mixed with something sweet and spicy – or in the case of these, sweet and salty.

 Here’s the line-up for what you need to make these happen

 Old-fashioned rolled oats + quick oats (if you have them)

 Ground flaxseed.
-I love this Manitoba Milling Co brand because it’s smooth, almost like a protein powder instead of gritty like the traditional versions (full disclosure: I’m a brand ambassador for MM).
+I love this Manitoba Milling Co brand because it’s smooth, almost like a protein powder instead of gritty like the traditional versions (disclosure: I’m a brand ambassador for MM).

-With energy ball recipes, it’s best to use a combination of whole rolled oats and some “quick” oats, but instead of buying two different kinds – especially since I much prefer the rolled oats for breakfasts – I just give half of them a whirl in my food processor until they look like quick oats.
+With energy ball recipes, a combination of whole rolled oats and some “quick” oats works best, but instead of buying two different kinds, I just give half of them a whirl in my food processor until they look like quick oats.
 This will make your final product more cohesive, as opposed to crumbly.

 Maple Tahini Snack Balls